ericscharff/oberon-compiler/examples/README.md

 ## Apple1

-`Apple1.ob` uses the 6502 emulator core from the `tests/` directory to provide a working simulation of an Apple 1 computer.
+`Apple1.ob` uses the 6502 emulator core (forked from the copy in the `tests/` directory) to provide a working simulation of an Apple 1 computer.
 To build the emulator, use

 ```
 ../build/compile -extra_runtime console.c Apple1.ob